best-practice-and-impact/qa-of-code-guidance/book/index.md

 This book may be most useful when used as a reference.
 The start of each chapter describes the risks which those practices may help to address.
 Therefore, you should strive to apply the most appropriate practices given the risks associated with your work.

-The principles in this book are language agnostic - as such it does not form a comprehensive learning resource and you may often need to study further resources to implement these practices.
+The principles in this book are language agnostic.
+As such, it does not form a comprehensive learning resource and you may often need to study further resources to implement these practices.
-That said, examples and useful references are provided for **Python** and **R**, as a pair of open source languages that are commonly applied across government.
+That said, examples and useful references are provided for **Python** and **R**, as open source languages that are commonly applied across government.

 Many of the learning references in this book point to the UK Statistics Authority Learning Hub, which are labelled GSS only.
 All government analysts can request an account for the Hub via [gss.capability@ons.gov.uk](mailto:gss.capability@ons.gov.uk).